azoff/overscroll/README.md

 While you can programatically control whether or not overscroll allows horizontal and/or vertical scroll, it is best practice to size the child elements accordingly (via CSS) and not depend on programatic restrictions.

 As of 1.3.1, if you would like to add click handlers to links inside of overscroll, you can dynamially check the state of the overscrolled element via the jQuery's [data()](http://api.jquery.com/bind/) method.
 This ability should allow you to prevent default behavior of a click handler if a drag state is detected.
-For example, an overscrolled jQuery element `elm` can be checked for drag state via `elm.data("dragging")`.
+For example, an overscrolled jQuery element `elm` can be checked for drag state via `elm.data("overscroll").dragging`.

 As of 1.4.4 you can call the `overscroll` constructor on a jQuery element as much as you like, without worrying about memory leaks.
 What this means is that you may dynamically add elements to the overscrolled element, and then re-call the `overscroll` method to take into account the new height.
 This would have been done programatically if DOM Elements supported the resize event, alas only the window object supports this event.